sizovs/unsuck-java/README.md

 **Write valuable tests**.
 Valuable tests are worth optimizing and fighting for.

 1. Design tests so they run in parallel; it doesn't happens automagically, and requires some careful craftsmanship.
 2. Buy modern hardware.
-My  My M4 Max runs an average E2E test in 30ms, achieving 33 tests/second or 500 tests/15 seconds on a single core.
+My  M4 Max runs an average E2E test in 30ms, achieving 33 tests/second or 500 tests/15 seconds on a single core.
 With 14 cores, it can run 7,000 tests in 15 seconds.
 10 years ago, no one could have dreamed of this.
 3. Ditch low-value tests.
 It’s better to have fewer valuable tests than many useless ones.

 And it doesn't matter whether you test first or test-last.
 What matters is good design paired with good tests.
 How you